decaffeinate/bulk-decaffeinate/README.md

   extensionless files), but this mapping can be used to override the behavior to provide a specific target directory, name, and/or file extension for any specific files being converted.
+* `outputFileExtension`: an optional file extension, like `"ts"` or `"jsx"`.
+If specified, all converted files will have this extension.
 * `jscodeshiftScripts`: an optional array of paths to [jscodeshift](https://github.com/facebook/jscodeshift) scripts to run after decaffeinate.
 This is useful to automate any cleanups to convert the output of